 Photo: Melissa Biggs, Baños

 Updating a 20+ year old guide.
 Corrections and suggestions are welcome.
-We plan to reveal the new and improved guide in 2019.

 Where to eat